arackcheev/master/servicenodeSETUP.md

    * Ensure the configuration is correct.
 Do not assume the configurations are all the same.

  * Change `rpcuser` and `rpcpassword` to something unique to you.
-For security reasons you should have a different RPC username and password for each wallet.
+For security reasons you should have a different RPC username and password for each wallet

  * If you’re using a single machine use IP: `127.0.0.1`

- * When you are done, click File, Save as, Type in: “bitcoin.conf”.
+ * When you are done, click File, Save as, Type in: `bitcoin.conf`
-    * Ensure the file is not “bitcoin.conf.txt”
+    * Ensure the file is not `bitcoin.conf.txt`

- * Save it and then place the .conf into its corresponding wallet folder.
+ * Save it and then place the .conf into its corresponding wallet folder
     * For this example: %Appdata%/Roaming/Bitcoin

- * Remember what you wrote for the username, password, and IP.
+ * Remember what you wrote for the username, password, and IP

  * Create an identical .conf file for each wallet you are going to be using on the decentralised exchange.
     * Ensure `rpcuser` and `rpcpassword` are different on each wallet for security purposes

 ---

-## Configure Trading Coin Addresses
+## Configure Coin Addresses
-In each trading coin’s wallet, create a new address and label it something informative, like “DX address”. (xbridge expects a labelled receive address)
+In each hosted coin’s wallet, create a new address and label it something informative, like “DX address” (xbridge expects a labelled receive address)

  * To create a new address, go to your wallet’s “receive” tab and click “new address”